Serengetilagus

-Serengetilagus is a genus of lagomorph in the family Leporidae.
+Serengetilagus is an extinct genus of lagomorph in the family Leporidae.
 It lived in the Pliocene of Kenya and Tanzania and the Late Miocene of Chad.
 Serengetilagus is the best-represented taxon from Laetoli, with approximately 34 percent of fossils in the Laetolil Beds attributed to this genus.
-Additional specimens from Angola, Morocco and the Ukraine may also belong to this genus.
+Additional specimens from Angola, Morocco and Ukraine may also belong to this genus.
 It had a number of specific features unknown in other lagomorphs, such as a "missing" mesoflexid on its third premolar.

+The genus is represented by two species: Serengetilagus praecapensis, the type species, and S. tchadensis, known from 18 specimens from the Toros Menalla locality of Chad.